On December 22, 2011, I did ten burpees, planning with a friend to do ten a day for thirty days.

 They entered my life at a perfect time, filling the gap that marathons, gyms, and yoga didn’t.
 They aren’t as much fun as ultimate, but they make up for it by requiring only a few minutes a day.
 They help me maintain a base level of fitness and vigorous activity.

 My feeling that my access to fitness was decreasing led me to see burpees hitting the spot.
 I saw during that first month that they could fill a gap long increasing since stopping competing seriously in ultimate.
 Within that month I went from thinking, “I should keep doing these after the month ends” to “how long should I keep them up?” to “I will keep doing them until I can’t.”
 I wondered when I would stop being able to and figured aging would require me to decrease the numbers in my 60s or 70s.
 Maybe I’d have to stop in my 80s, maybe not.

 Removing the element of choice on which days I’d do them simplified the mental part, creating mental freedom while achieving my fitness goals, and allowed me to focus on how to do them, not if.
 As my fitness increased, I increased the number.
 As I learned more about fitness, I added other calisthenics to exercise what burpees didn’t.
 As I learned more about diet and nutrition, they became part of the picture.

-Today begins my ninth year of daily burpees.
+Today begins my eighth year of daily burpees.
 Now I do 54 most days (3 sets of 9 twice a day, but 3 sets of 8 when I do them with diamond push-ups and 1 set of 26 when I do them nonstop) plus stretching, abs, back, and other calisthenics for a 15-minute twice-daily routine.
 While eight years may seem like a long unbroken stretch, it’s small compared to my unbroken stretch of brushing my teeth daily, which goes back as far as I can remember.

 How you can do it too